 Whether you are a super-duper savvy beginner (yay for you!!!!) or a seasoned pro ready to transform your existing business (exciting!), now is the time to stand out.

 Actually, 12 months ago was the time.
 Don't wait.
-We have a 16-week business transformation program, designed specifically for togs in your position, starting in January 2017.
+We have a 16-week business transformation program, designed specifically for togs in your position, starting in January of every year.

 Take the first step toward transforming your business.
 Stop tinkering and reserve your spot now.